Aedn-Technologies/netdoc-prtg-integration/INTEGRATION_GUIDE.md

 The webhook server accepts a JSON object or a JSON array of objects.
 Field names are flexible — the server tries multiple common key names automatically.

+> A ready-to-paste version of this payload is available in [`prtg/notification_template.json`](prtg/notification_template.json).
+You can copy its contents directly into the PRTG notification body field.

 ### Recognised field names

 | Field | Accepted keys | Values |